CodeMaestro106/CodeMaestro106/README.md

-# Hi there, I'm COdeMaestro 👋
+# Hi there, I'm CodeMaestro 👋

 I'm a software developer passionate about web development, open-source, and learning new technologies.